w-klijn/cascaded_exploding_bar_chart/README.md

             See run_example() for detailed example of data structure

-    emphasis: The entries in the bar-chart to emphasize and explode from and TO It is a 3d array: A list of paired ranges The first range gives the emphasis in the source bar stack The second range gives the target for the explosion lines (starting from the emphasized range)
+    emphasis: The entries in the bar-chart to emphasize and explode from and TO 4d array: A list of list of triples, setting the range and the label The first range gives the emphasis in the source bar stack The second range gives the target for the explosion lines (starting from the emphasized range)
-            e.g. To create the explosion lines in the graphical example you would use paired range: [[1,2],[1,2]]
+            e.g. To create the explosion lines in the graphical example you would use range: [[1,2,"EL"],[1,2,"EL"]]
+            Use None for a tripled pair not wanting emphasis

     bar_labels: An optional label to be printed above each stack bar-chart (BL in the graphical example)

-    explosion_labels: Labels to be placed between the explosion lines.
-            (EL in the graphical example)

     representation: string
             "None": display data without normalizing (could results in